MTuason1996/mtuason-Graphics2019/README.md

-Specular - best seen on dragon at castle gate Reflection w/ cube mapping - seen on knight model found in field with deer DrawIndexedInstanced - found with 6 dwarves in front of castle gate
+Specular - best seen on dragon at castle gate Reflection w/ cube mapping - seen on knight model found in field with deer DrawIndexedInstanced - found with 6 dwarves in front of castle gate Grid mesh is found below the world (below the book)

 THEME: Fantasy